rmorabia/rmorabia.github.io/README.md

-# Radhika Morabia's Personal Website
+# Radhika Morabia's Developer Blog

 This is the code for my personal site.
-See my developer portfolio at [radhika.dev](https://radhika.dev).
+See it live at [rmorabia.com](https://rmorabia.com).